Find the Best Things

 The favorable climate, escape from the bustle of urban lifestyle, and affordability all make Florida a prime place for camping out.

 We’ll mainly save the RV places for later and concentrate here on the top spots for “classical camping.”
-Since Florida has a long list of beautiful campgrounds, it should come as no surprise that narrowing this list down to 10 wasn’t easy, but here are the best.
+Since Florida has a long list of beautiful campgrounds, it should come as no surprise that narrowing this list down wasn't easy, but here are the best.

 Anastasia State Park, St. Augustine, FL